GorvGoyl/Autohotkey-Scripts-Windows/README.md

 - Download a script (`*.ahk`) or copy paste script content in a text file and then rename it with `.ahk` extension e.g. `my-script.ahk`
 - Right-click -> `Run script`.
   You can also run scripts by double-click, or do right-click ->`Open with` -> `AutoHotkey`
-- Bonus: you can right-click and `Compile script` to make it as a standalone `*.exe` program which would run without needing to install AutoHotkey first.
+- Bonus: you can right-click and `Compile script` to make it a standalone `*.exe` program which would run without needing to install AutoHotkey first.

 _scripts inside /drafts folder are not tested properly and might not work.
-Rest of the scripts should work fine._
+The rest of the scripts should work fine._

 ### Run script at startup